Chapter Two

 Bonjour Meme,

-I decided not to wait to test the key, and with the sun rising on the horizon, I set out for the rock fissure and the building on the other side of my island.
+I decided not to wait to test the key.
+I got up with the sun rising and set out for the rock fissure and the building on the other side of my island.

-I was terrified; maybe more so than when I feared the mother sea lion.
+I was worried; maybe more so than when I feared the mother sea lion.
 My hands trembled, and I dropped the key, not once, or twice, but three times.
-The key fit.
+The key fits.
 And the key turned.
 But the deadbolt didn't release the door, or so I thought.

-If I hadn't struggled, trying to pull the door open, using all of my weight, I wouldn't have known that the door was wedged in the door frame.
+Meme, if I hadn't struggled, trying to pull the door open, using all my weight, I wouldn't have known that the door was wedged in the door frame.

-When the door swung open, I walked into a large boathouse that's roughly 15 paces by 12 paces wide, with a deep boatwell seven-paces in length.
-And to the right of the doorway, a large L-shaped stainless steel countertop.
+When the door opened, I walked into a large boathouse that's roughly 15 paces in length and 12 paces wide, with a deep boat well seven-paces in length.
+And to the right of the doorway, a large L-shaped stainless-steel countertop, up against the wall.

 Life wouldn't be that easy.